How to Choose Cloud Infrastructure Services

 Infrastructure-as-a-service refers to the basic building blocks of computing.
 IaaS is most suited to businesses that want to develop applications from the ground up and want to control the entire process themselves.
 However, there’s a catch.
 IaaS requires companies to have the technical knowledge necessary to be able to effectively manage these services.

-A recent survey conducted by Oracle has shown that two-thirds of companies that use IaaS or cloud infrastructure services found that it made their process more efficient by cutting down the deployment time of new applications and services – and that they’re experiencing significant cost-savings from the nominal on-going maintenance costs.
+A recent survey conducted by Oracle shows that two-thirds of companies that use IaaS or cloud infrastructure services found that it made their process more efficient by cutting down the deployment time of new applications and services – and that they’re experiencing significant cost-savings from the nominal on-going maintenance costs.

 In-house or Cloud Infrastructure Services: Which one is best for your business?